dimafeng/dimafeng.github.io/_posts/2015-07-26-transactional.markdown

 }
 {% endhighlight %}

-It runs in Spring Boot project with default configuration.
+It runs in Spring Boot project with the default configuration.
 You can check the source code of this benchmark out on [github](https://github.com/dimafeng/dimafeng-examples) (`gradlew transactional:run`).
 That's what I've got:

 <p>
 <img src="{{ site.url }}/assets/transactional.png" class="img-responsive">